TheRubyJailCell/Asteristoria/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+I'm likely not going to update this again - tho you can always PM if you have any comments!